jillesvangurp/es-kotlin-client/README.md

 ## Compatibility

 The general goal is to keep this client compatible with the current stable version of Elasticsearch.
-We rely on the most recent 6.x version.
-Presumably, this works fine against any 7.x node (the REST protocol should be more stable); and possibly some older versions.
-If you experience issues, please file a ticket or pull request.
+We rely on the most recent 7.x version.
+Presumably, this works fine against any 6.x node with the exception of some changes in APIs or query DSL; and possibly some older versions.

 For version 6.x, you can use the es-6.7.x branch or use one of the older releases (<= 0.9.11).

 Currently we update this libary regularly for the current stable version of Elasticsearch.
 As of v7.0.0, several things have been deprecated in the Java client and the current version of this client has  already addressed all relevant deprecations.
 A big upcoming change with v8 will be the removal of document types in Elasticsearch.
 If you need types, you can still configure them with the current version of the client but they default to null.
+With Elasticsearch 8 we will remove all support for those.

 ## Features (done)